PauliusMacernis/KnowledgeBase/Python.md

 Scopes seems to be just local (e.g. defined inside functions stays inside functions) or global (defined in a global level are reached inside functions too).
 The global part seems to be a bit different comparing to PHP (the latest PHP versions would not receive the value of the global just like that..).
 However, JavaScrip seems to be quite similar.

+Python: However, the value of a global variable can not be modified inside the function.
+If you want to modify that variable's value inside this function, it should be passed in as an argument.
+Good practice: It is best to define variables in the smallest scope they will be needed in.
+While functions can refer to variables defined in a larger scope, this is very rarely a good idea since you may not know what variables you have defined if your program has a lot of variables.

 ```
 # This works fine
 word = "hello"